jtmurphree/FDManagementUI/README.md

 <p>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.</p>
 <p>This is a management system for small and volunteer fire departments.
 The system will allow the department to keep track of members, apparatus, inventory, and training.
-Future versions will also have the ability to track finances and incident reports.</p>
+Future versions will also have the ability to track finances and incident reports.
+There is a seperate web api for the back end written in C#</p>

 ## Development server